mavryk-network/mavryk-protocol/docs/introduction/howtouse.rst

 string.

-The other cost associated with running contracts is the *gas*, which measures *how long* a program takes to compute.
+The other cost associated with running contracts is the *gas*, which measures *how long* does a program take to compute.
 Contrary to storage there is no cost per gas unit, a transfer can require as much gas as it wants, however a baker that has to choose among several transactions is much more likely to include a low gas